 Allergy and intolerance friendly - this Buddha bowl is suitable for people with gluten, dairy, nut allergies & intolerances as well as many other dietary requirements.

-You can use any salad ingredients you have on hand to make this recipe.
+You can use any vegetable or salad ingredients you have on hand to make this recipe.

 Chicken - You can substitute the chicken breast with chicken tenderloins in this recipe.